Geogi/rslease/README.txt

     -h, --help       Prints help information
     -i, --install    Install the new version locally.
     -M, --major      Release is a new major version (X.y.z).
 Default: new minor version.
+    -n, --no-push    Do not perform a final push to the remote.
     -p, --patch      Release is a patch (x.y.Z).
 Default: new minor version.
     -V, --version    Prints version information